CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 10. From the filter menu, select the **Resource Group** filter and **select all** under the Value.
 Again from the filter menu, select **Recommendations**, uncheck the **select all** option under the Value and then select the **Auditing on SQL Server should be enabled** and click on **Ok**.
 You can also use the search area within the filter to better find across the list.
 When you are done exploring remember to clear your filter.

-    > **Note**: If you don't see **Auditing on SQL Server should be enabled** in search resultsthat means it is not loaded yet to recommendations and it could take up-to 24 hours for all the recommendations to show up.
+    > **Note**: If you don't see **Auditing on SQL Server should be enabled** in search results that means it is not loaded yet to recommendations and it could take up-to 24 hours for all the recommendations to show up.
 It is possible that during the lab time this may not show up – which is the case sometimes.
 If you don't see the data in **Recommendations**, you can note down this step number then continue to the next exercise and verify this later.

 11. Tags are a very common asset management feature within Azure.
 With the help of this feature, resources can be tagged using a Tag name and value.
 These assigned tags can organize your assets and categorize them with the help of filters.
 Let us now assign the following Tags: